slsa-framework/slsa/docs/spec/v1.0/threats.md

 ![Supply Chain Threats](../../images/v1.0/supply-chain-threats.svg)

+See [Terminology](terminology.md) for an explanation of supply chain model.

 ## Source threats

 A source integrity threat is a potential for an adversary to introduce a change